jaakkomaenpaa/portfolio/README.md

 ## General

 This is my portfolio project.
-It resembles an OS and contains folders, which display information about me, similar to a CV.
+It resembles an OS and contains folders and files which display information about me, similarly to a CV.

-Currently running at https://gxgb9f3n-5173.euw.devtunnels.ms.
-This is a developer tunnel, so a warning screen is shown when visited the first time.
-Obtaining an actual domain is under progress.
+Running at https://jaakko.maenpaa.info.
+Https certificate obtained through Certbot.

-## Installation
+## Running locally

 ### Prerequisites